 For data controllers without any establishment in the EU, the GDPR directly applies to the processing of personal data of data subjects who are in the EU, where the processing activities are related to:

-- the offering of goods or services, irrespective of whether the service is chargeable or free; or
+- the offering of goods or servicesto individuals in the EU, irrespective of whether the service is chargeable or free; or

 - the monitoring of their behavior as far as their behavior takes place within the EU.